barreyro/women-who-code-challenges/javascript/let_var.md

 ###**Function**

-They are identical when used like this in a function block
+They are identical when used like this in a function block.
 ~~~~
     function ingWithinEstablishedParameters() {
       let terOfRecommendation = 'awesome worker!';